Ion Agârbiceanu: World War II

 The Munich Agreement, the Slovak–Hungarian War, and then the start of World War II alarmed Agârbiceanu, who also wrote Tribuna articles expressing distress over the fall of France.
 During February 1940, the newspaper's reputation was harmed when its assistant editor Liviu Hulea allowed Victor Eftimiu to publish a piece which was widely seen as anti-Christian; resuming full control of Tribuna, Agârbiceanu retracted the piece and demoted Hulea.
 In June 1940, Agârbiceanu made direct and controversial contributions to Carol's personality cult by signing a piece in the collective volume Zece ani de domnie.
 According to historian Petre Țurlea, his text was "downright hilarious", since it honored the king for having "organized the entire Nation for guarding and defending the borders"—"not two weeks later", Romania was forced by the Soviets to relinquish control over Bessarabia.

 In late August, after the Second Vienna Award granted Northern Transylvania to Hungary, Agârbiceanu fled Cluj for Sibiu.
 The new authorities called for his expulsion, but he received the order after he had departed Cluj.
-With the downfall of the National Renaissance Front, Agârbiceanu withdrew from politics and journalism.
+On 1 September, he was in Bucharest, representing his Greek-Catholic community as a technical adviser to the Ministry for Religious Affairs and the Arts.
+With the downfall of Carol and his Front occurring just five days after, he withdrew from politics and journalism.
 He could consequently return to writing, "realizing I would never again have this much free time on my hands".
 However, in 1941, he supported Romania's war on the Eastern Front, including the recovery of Bessarabia and the occupation of Transnistria.
 In an official magazine that was itself named Transnistria, Agârbiceanu suggested that God had "even greater plans with us".
 He also agreed with the Romanian military dictator, Ion Antonescu, that "our fight for Bessarabia is one for all of Europe and for the treasures of her civilization."
 According to critic Mircea Zaciu, at this stage an attempt was made by "fascist groups" to confiscate Agârbiceanu's previous work and align it with blood and soil ideas.
 Possibly due to sheer geographical proximity, Agârbiceanu was also sought out and praised by members of the liberal Sibiu Literary Circle, including Ion Negoițescu and Cornel Regman.